BANKEX/asset-toolkit/README.md

 # Proof of Asset smart contracts core

 ### About
-This repo contains smart contracts library that we use in the asset tokenization products in the BANKEX.
+This repo contains the smart contracts library that we use in the asset tokenization products in BANKEX.
-Nevertheless, contracts can be used in wide range of products including ICO.
+Contracts can be used in wide range of products including ICO.

 Contacts covered with unit test and optimized by gas usage - we design it to be scalable on a significant amount of users.
 We also provide demo web applications for the contacts that visualize workflow and main features.

 ### Smart contacts
 - #####ISAO - Initial Smart Asset Offer
-  Smart contact that allows you to collect funds for any ERC20 token in the transparent and convenient, it supports common procedures and features like funding stairs and refunds.
+  Smart contact that allows you to collect funds for any ERC20 token in a transparent and convenient way, it supports common procedures and features like funding stairs and refunds.
   <p>Contract workflow:</p>

   ![state-sequence-diagram](https://artall64.github.io/tmp-isao-images/state-sequence-diagram-v2.svg)